FileMaker WebDirect 18 Guide

 [drive]is the drive on which the Web Publishing Engine component of your FileMaker Server deployment resides.

 macOS: For Apache through HTTPS:

-Note:Hosting a custom homepage in the web server's root folder is not supported for FileMaker Cloud for AWS.
+Note:Hosting a custom homepage in the web server's root folder is not supported for FileMaker Cloud products.

 To access your custom homepage:

 Use the following URL syntax:

 For example, if your custom homepage is xyz_home.html and your Web Publishing Engine’s IP address is 192.168.123.101, you would direct users to the following URL:

 To return web users to a custom homepage when they sign out, add the